 Research & Commentary: Illinois’ Pension Problem and How to Fix it

-The state’s public pension benefits are much more generous than private-sector retirement benefits, yet government worker unions continue to protest and strong-arm legislators into leaving these gold-plated benefits untouched regardless of the state’s dire fiscal situation.
-This is short-sighted and dangerous, and the continuous resistance to reform places the state’s taxpayers in an increasingly tenuous position.
+The TRS’s modest decrease in its expected rate of return is not enough.
+The state’s public pension benefits are much more generous than private-sector retirement accounts, yet public-sector unions continue to protest and strong-arm legislators into leaving these gold-plated benefits untouched despite the state’s dire finances.
+This is shortsighted and dangerous, as the resistance to reform places the state’s taxpayers in an increasingly tenuous position.

 Newly hired public-sector workers should be placed in defined-contribution pension plans.
-Under these plans, workers own their pensions and can take the pensions with them if they enter the private sector.
+Under these plans, workers own their pensions and can take them with them if they enter the private sector.
 Defined-contribution plans prevent the burden on taxpayers from rising automatically in future years.